Frequently Asked Questions

 Can I use one of the videos on a television program?

-Can I make extra copies of the DVD for other people in my organization?
+Can I make extra copies of the DVD or video for other people in my organization?

-Can other people in my organization use the DVD?
+Can other people in my organization use the product or videos?

-Can I put one of the videos on a corporate intranet?
+Can I show my presentation over a corporate intranet?

-Can I use the DVD over the internet for my distance learning classes?
+Can I show videos over the internet for my distance learning classes?

-How should I cite the DVD in presentations and publications?
+How should I cite the products in presentations and publications?

 Ordering